-Health regulations and codes continually change.
+Health regulations and recommendations continually change.
+When consumers prioritized removing trans-fats and partially hydrogenated oils from many food items, soybean oil was affected.
 That was a big part of why soybean oil quality has been researched over the years.

 “The goal is to create an oil that has a stability and a functionality and allows the flavor of the food to predominate when the oil is used as a cooking or frying oil,” Bilyeu said.